 - Type C: Complete articular.
 Subgroups are based on the articular surface’s degree of comminution and the metaphysis

 Fernandez proposed a mechanism-based classification system.
 It also addressed the potential for ligamentous injury

 Metaphyseal bending fractures with the of loss of palmar tilt and radial shortening relative to the ulna, (distal radioulnar joint injuries).

 Shearing fractures requiring reduction and often buttressing of the articular segment.

 Compression of the articular surface without the characteristic fragmentation; also includes the potential for significant interosseous ligament injury.

 Combined injuries with significant soft tissue involvement due to the high-energy nature of these fractures.

 There is also a separate grouping of the possible associated distal radioulnar joint lesions.

-Initial investigation is x-ray of the wrist.
+The initial investigation is an x-ray of the wrist.
 The views include anteroposterior, lateral and pronator oblique views.

-If fracture is extra-articular [ Does not involve the joint] radial shortening and comminution is noted.
-In addition if present, location of fracture of ulnar styloid is noted (tip/waist/base).
+If a fracture is extra-articular [ Does not involve the joint] radial shortening and comminution are noted.
+In addition, if present, the location of fracture of ulnar styloid is noted (tip/waist/base).